June 18, 2018

 The Healthy Homes for Nicaragua and WASH together will provide the financial support needed for AMOS staff to work with mission teams to provide water filters and improved cook stoves for rural homes.
 It will also train Healthy Home Promoters to provide health education for rural families.
 Families’ homes will be improved in many different ways, including reducing cases of diarrhea and parasites (including worms) caused by contaminated drinking water, as well as reducing cases of respiratory illnesses due to indoor air contamination.

 Given the gravely unhealthy nature of unclean water, poor sanitation and household air pollution in rural communities in Nicaragua, AMOS recognizes that helping families have a “Healthy Home” is a health priority for remote communities where it serves.
 AMOS is committed to assisting local leaders to realize sustainable methods to improve public health.

-Suggested Gifts$50 provides materials for an improved cook stove for 1 family
+Suggested GiftsA gift of $50 provides materials for an improved cook stove for 1 family.

 $100 sponsors 1 water filter for one household for ten years, including the transportation, installation and supervision support after installation

-Prayer RequestsPlease pray with Drs.
-David and Laura Parajón and AMOS as they expand the WASH program to tackle the problem of indoor cook stoves and air pollution and for improved conditions in Nicaragua.
+Prayer RequestsPlease pray for the expansion of the WASH program to tackle the problem of indoor cook stoves and air pollution and for improved conditions in Nicaragua.